J4ck3LSyN-Gen2/Cruxable/README.md

 ```bash
 node --version
 ```
-CrucixExpanded requires Node.js 22 or later.
+cruxable requires Node.js 22 or later.
 If you have an older version, download the latest LTS from [nodejs.org](https://nodejs.org/).

 ### Dashboard shows empty panels after first start